Ranked #1 Children's Hospital by U.S. News & World Report

 Support the hospital with a donation that helps kids get the care they need.

-Pain Treatment Services at Boston Children's Hospital, a division of the hospital's Department of Anesthesia, Perioperateive and Pain Medicine and which operates the Mayo Family Pediatric Pain Rehabilitation Clinic (PPRC), was established in 1986 by Charles Berde, MD, PhD; Navil Sethna, MC, ChB; Bruce Masek, PhD; Claire McCarthy, MD, and their colleagues as the first multidisciplinary program in the world for pediatric acute and chronic pain management.
+Pain Treatment Services at Boston Children's Hospital, a division of the hospital's Department of Anesthesia, Perioperative and Pain Medicine and which operates the Mayo Family Pediatric Pain Rehabilitation Clinic (PPRC), was established in 1986 by Charles Berde, MD, PhD; Navil Sethna, MC, ChB; Bruce Masek, PhD; Claire McCarthy, MD, and their colleagues as the first multidisciplinary program in the world for pediatric acute and chronic pain management.
 Our program remains the most clinically active program of its kind in the world.

 PPRC clinicians are involved in several clinical studies, such as:.
-For more information on whether your child might benefit from inclusion in a study, please contact us.

 Brain fMRI for Children and Adolescents with Complex Regional Pain Syndromes (CRPS I and II)